Payment Endpoint¶

 | Payload | JSON body with payment details | Query parameters on URL |

-| Security | Can be encrypted (AES) | Easily spoofable by end users |
+| Security | Server-to-server, not user-visible | Easily spoofable by end users |

 | Triggers on cancel | No | Yes (with status=cancel) |